 BOLLSEN Music SoundPRO

-★ Our Top Pick — Best flat-filter earplugs for Glastonbury
+★ Our Top Pick — Best reusable silicone earplugs for Glastonbury

 BOLLSEN is a hearing protection specialist whose products are independently tested and certified in Germany.
-Their Music SoundPRO is a flat-filter earplug certified to 24 dB noise reduction by PZT GmbH (NANDO-listed Notified Body No. 1974).
-Unlike foam earplugs, it attenuates sound evenly across all frequencies, so the music stays clear rather than bass-heavy and muffled.
+Their Music SoundPRO is a passive silicone earplug certified to SNR 24 dB noise reduction by PZT GmbH (NANDO-listed Notified Body No. 1974).
+It brings the volume down to a safer level, so you still hear the music, just quieter, without the underwater muffle of foam.
 Trusted by 1,000,000+ people worldwide, with over 10,000 verified reviews.
 Medical-grade silicone body, washable, and rated for up to 100 wears.

 BOLLSEN Music SoundPRO